Waking-Reality/Windows_Executables/Windows_Enumeration/README.md

-BE AWARE THAT THIS EXECUTABLE WILL TAKE A LONG TIME TO RUN
+BE AWARE THAT THIS EXECUTABLE MAY TAKE A LONG TIME TO RUN
 =================================================================================

 This Executable will gather information about the following: